delete/django_server_setup/README.md

 `\q`

-## Six: Now, the Django process...
+## Five: Now, the Django process...

 #### Create a directory at home with the same name of your project, install django and create a new project:
 ```sh